 Now let's have some fun with this basic recipe and kick it up a notch!
 Here are a few of our favourite add-ins.

-- tomatillo guacamole : add a couple of finely chopped tomatillos as I did in these Paleo Chicken Fajita Burgers with Tomatillo Guacamole and these Shrimp Tacos with Tomatillo Guacamole and Cilantro Lime Slaw
+- tomatillo guacamole : add a couple of finely chopped tomatillos as I did in these Shrimp Tacos with Tomatillo Guacamole and Cilantro Lime Slaw

-- strawberry-mango guacamole: cut fresh strawberries and mango into small cubes, mash one of the avocados and cut the other into small cubes to make a chunkier guac.
+- strawberry-mango guacamole: cut fresh strawberries and mango into small cubes, mash one of the avocados, and cut the other into small cubes to make chunkier guacamole.

 Quick Chunky Guacamole

 - 1 clove garlic, minced

 - sea salt to taste